TonyBiele612/NySciTransit-Communication-Examples/README.md

    Unity Scripts: SharedMemoryReader, TransitSimpleVisualizer
    * This is the preferred method

+The Unity project is UnityTransitServer.
+Scripts are in Assets.
 In both circumstances, the entire array is sent when the array is updated in Python.
 It does not necessarily conform to the order of objects in the previously sent array.